Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 See the full list and descriptions [here](https://microsoft.github.io/ComplianceCxE/dag/mip-dlp/)

 Eligible customers (new and existing) can activate a set of default protection labels and policies.
-See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/mip-easy-trials?view=o365-worldwide#default-sensitivity-labels).
+See [Default Sensitivity Labels](https://learn.microsoft.com/en-us/microsoft-365/compliance/mip-easy-trials?view=o365-worldwide#default-sensitivity-labels).

 ![](img/20230628-042825.png)

+In my experience, I recommend using a set of five labels as a starting point.
+Each of these labels are standard labels and not sublabels.
+I only recommend using sublabels when you have a clear need for them.
+Reason for this recommendation is that users may be overwhelmed when having to look for the right label to apply amongst a group of sublabels.

 ### External Access
 Users must have an account in Azure AD to access protected content.
 By default, users will be authenticated without any additional configuration.
 If users don't have an Azure AD account, they must have a guest account in your tenant.